Hvar Island Travel Blog: Things to do in Hvar Croatia

 You have several options for transport on Hvar, each with their own merits and drawbacks:

 - Car hire.
-This is the option we always choose, with a car seat and an adventurous spirit we like to be on our own timetable and not be tied down to a bus timetable.
+This is the option we always choose, with a car seat and an adventurous spirit we like to be on our own timetable and not be tied down to a bus schedule.
 Keep in mind that car ferries between Hvar Island and other islands are limited – so buy tickets for ferry transport early.
 Car rentals can be arranged on Hvar ahead of time – car rental is available all year round here, or you can book a car from the mainland and take the car across on the ferry (no special papers are needed).